All Products

 Scenario description

 In this example, three lanes (s1, s2, and s3) are created and represent three versions of the mocka, mockb, and mockc services. s1 is the baseline lane and contains all three services of v1. s2 contains only the mocka and mockc services of v2. s3 contains only the mockb service of v3.
-In this example, both the E2E pass-through request header and the request routing header are specified as my-request-id.
+In this example, both the E2E pass-through request header and the request routing header are specified as my-trace-id.

 Step 1: Create a lane group and corresponding lanes